gugasth/github_ssh/README.md

 cat ssh/id_ed25519.pub

 ### step 4
-get the key and put it in the github
+get the key and put it in the github on settings -> access -> SSH and GPG keys -> New SSH key